Shraddha Kapoor: Further commercial success (2018–present)

 After a three-year hiatus, which she described as "unforeseen and forced" due to the pandemic, Kapoor starred alongside Ranbir Kapoor in Luv Ranjan's romantic comedy Tu Jhoothi Main Makkaar (2023).
 Hindustan Times Monika Rawal Kukreja praised her styling and look, adding that she "delivers a very controlled performance though she goes a bit overboard in the emotionally charged scenes".
 It emerged as a moderate commercial success.
 In 2024, Kapoor reprised her role in the sequel Stree 2, as part of the Maddock Horror Comedy Universe.
 Writing for Hindustan Times, Rishabh Suri was appreciative of Kapoor's performance but felt that she had been overshadowed by others in the ensemble due to her limited screen time, while Tushar Joshi of India Today opined that she brought "the right blend of mystery and intrigue".
 Stree 2 emerged as the highest-grossing Hindi film of 2024 as well as the seventh highest-grossing Hindi film of all time, with a worldwide gross of over ₹8.75 billion.
 For her performance, Kapoor received her second Best Actress nomination at Filmfare.
+She will next star in Laxman Utekar's Eetha, a biopic about the life of Indian dancer Vithabai Bhau Mang Narayangaonkar.'